IDREsandbox/vsim/docs/osx.md

     command line interface wrapper around deps.py
     'build' for building
     'update' for updating the exe
-    everything else is just used for debugging
+    everything else was just used for debugging

-bundle todo list
-    copy frameworks into place, recursively fix up dependencies copy osg plugins, qt plugins?, fix up dependencies copy assets, etc, like everything in cmake install() how to do replace VSim_bundle with VSim, fix the Info.plist

 qt.conf
     points qt plugins to Plugins rather that qt/plugins